mathisbot/homomorph-rust/README.md

 ## Good practices

-The properties of homomorphic encryption make it a great candidate for calculations in unsafe environments.
+The properties of homomorphic encryption make it a great candidate for computations in unsafe environments.

 It's best to encrypt/decrypt locally, and only perform homomorphic operations on the external environment.